Addressing coastal erosion impacts at Ocean Grove Main Beach

 We have lost 6 to 8 metres of this foredune in the last ten years.
 This is, in turn, threatening important community beach access infrastructure on the top of the dune, including the main beach car park and toilet block.

-How are we working with the community on this project?
+How did we work with the community on this project?

-We need the community and key stakeholder groups’ assistance to make the best decisions on a new ramp design and foreshore protection arrangements at this site.
-We have conducted a series of Open Houses and Community Listening Posts in October and November 2018.
-A number of documents detailing information about the Open Houses can be downloaded from this website:
+Barwon Coast are committed to working with the community.
+We needed the community and key stakeholder groups’ assistance to make the best decision on a new ramp design and foreshore protection arrangements at this site.
+We conducted a series of Open Houses and Community Listening Posts in October and November 2018.
+A Summary Report on this consultation and a series of documents that were made available throughout the consultation can be downloaded from this webpage.